lindig/xen-api/doc/content/design/multi-version-driver.md

 ## Class HostDriver

-We introduce a new class `HostDriver` whose instances represent a multi-version driver on a host.
+We introduce a new class `Host_driver` whose instances represent a multi-version driver on a host.

 ### Fields